Sunday, October 21, 2018

 Tribe Unknown

 On October 17, 1689, Tonti arrived at the mouth of the Illinois River and discovered a village of The Illinois there.
-Their warriors had just returned from a war with the Osage, having lost thirteen men while capturing 130 prisoners.
-The Illinois was also living around Fort St. Louis in 1691, but the Iroquois attacks continued.
+Their warriors had just returned from a war with the Osage, losing thirteen men while capturing 130 prisoners.
+The Illinois also lived around Fort St. Louis in 1691, but the Iroquois attacks continued.
 During the summer of that year, the women discovered that the Iroquois were cutting their corn, and Sieur Pierre Deliette, a nephew of Henri Tonti who had been left in charge of the fort in Tonti's absence, sent out eighty warriors to reconnoiter.
 These scouts captured two Iroquois and discovered that 300 more were in the vicinity, waiting for the corn to ripen before attacking.
 The Iroquois were beaten off, but upon the return of The Illinois war parties, which had gone out in the spring, a council was held, and it was decided that Starved Rock could not be defended.
 Although the position of the fort atop the rock was nearly impregnable, firewood and water were difficult to procure during an attack.
 Deliette assembled v in September and asked them where they wished to go; they replied that they would move to Lake Peoria, called Lake Pimitoui, or "Fat Lake," so named because there was an abundance of the game there.

 During the winter of 1691-1692, Tonti returned to Peoria and built a fort there to protect The Illinois, who numbered about 800 warriors between the ages of twenty and forty.
 Their new village consisted of more than 260 cabins, each of which contained two or more families.
 Deliette stated that there were six villages at Peoria: the Kaskaskia, Peoria, Moingwena, Coiracoentanon, Maroa, and Tapouara.
-The Cahokia and Tamaroa were living eight leagues below the mouth of the Illinois River, and Deliette never saw these two groups, nor did Deliette mention the Michigamea, who was living down the Mississippi near The Arkansas.
+The Cahokia and Tamaroa lived eight leagues below the mouth of the Illinois River.
+Deliette never saw these two groups, nor did Deliette mention the Michigamea, who was living down the Mississippi near Arkansas.
 Since they had been separated from The Illinois for so long, the other Illinois probably never spoke of the Michigamea.
 The Peoria and the Coiracoentanon had the largest villages in The Illinois settlement and could muster as many men as the Kaskaskia, Moingwena, Maroa, and Tapouara combined.
 This new village area was on the west side of Lake Peoria's southern tip.

 Although The Illinois were retreating from the Iroquois, the French were determined to send them and the Ottawa into war against the Iroquois, who maintained connections with the British in Boston.
-When the king of France granted Fort St. Louis to Tonti and Francois Dauphin de la Forest, one of the conditions of the grant was that The Illinois would direct war parties against the Iroquois, and although The Illinois was no longer at Fort St. Louis, the king expected the war to be continued.
+When the king of France granted Fort St. Louis to Tonti and Francois Dauphin de la Forest, one of the conditions of the grant was that The Illinois would direct war parties against the Iroquois.
+Although The Illinois was no longer at Fort St. Louis, the king expected the war to be continued.

 In the spring of 1692, Sebastien Rasles, a Jesuit, arrived at Lake Peoria to serve as a missionary to the 300 cabins of The Illinois living there.
 From these people, he learned that The Illinois was, at that time, composed of eleven villages, but these were not all at Peoria.
 The following year it was reported that the other villages were along the Mississippi, near the mouth of the Missouri, where the Tamaroa and Cahokia lived, and the only tribes mentioned as being at Peoria were the Kaskaskia and the Peoria.
-Although these last two groups were closely united, a considerable number of Kaskaskia remained at Lake Peoria and did not accompany the Peoria on their winter hunt, which began on September 26, 1693.
+Although these last two groups were closely united, a considerable number of Kaskaskia remained at Lake Peoria.
+They did not accompany the Peoria on their winter hunt, which began on September 26, 1693.
 Other groups of The Illinois who had previously lived on Lake Peoria seem to have moved before 1693, for the missionary report of 1693-1694 states that there were only four villages on Lake Peoria, and all of these were occupied by Peoria and Kaskaskia.
 Perhaps fear of the Iroquois or disagreement with other members of The Illinois had again driven some of the smaller groups beyond the Mississippi.

 Little is known of The Illinois from 1694 until 1696; in the latter year, a missionary, who was stationed at Peoria, reported that he had baptized 2,000 of The Illinois, but he does not report the size of the village, and many of these conversion accounts appear to have been greatly exaggerated for the eyes of the Jesuit authorities in Canada.
 The Tamaroa in 1697 had two villages close to the site of Fort de Chartres, west of the present town of Prairie du Rocher.
 In this same year, the Michigamea were settled on what is probably known today as Apple Creek on the west bank of the Mississippi.
 Although the Iroquois do not seem to have raided these Illinois groups living on the Mississippi, the Sioux constantly threatened their depleted ranks.

 Jean Francois Buisson de St. Cosme, who belonged to the Seminary of Foreign Missions, reached the site of Fort St. Louis on November 15, 1698, but found that it was abandoned, The Illinois having settled at Lake Peoria.
 Four days later, St. Cosme reached Peoria, where those villagers not on the winter hunt were encamped.
 After remaining here for a while, St. Cosme continued his journey down the Illinois River, and during the first day's paddling, he found the cabin of Rouensa, the principal chief of The Illinois.
 Another important chief among The Illinois was named Peoria, evidently taking his name from the tribe so named or the village site.
 (Father Francis Pinet converted him sometime before January of 1699.)
 All along the route, St. Cosme found cabins of Wini who were evidently hunting.
 Among those encountered were chiefs called the Bear and Tivet; some of the encampments contained as many as twenty cabins.
 On December 6, St. Cosme came to the village of the Cahokia - probably at the present Cahokia site.
 They had suffered a disastrous raid that had been carried out by a group of Shawnee and Chickasaw.
 Ten Cahokia warriors had been killed, and nearly 100 had been marched away into slavery.
 The following day St. Cosme's party reached a village of the Tamaroa, located on the east side of the Mississippi about eight leagues below the mouth of the Illinois River.
 However, the main Tamaroa village was situated on an island farther down the Mississippi, where they evidently had fled for protection from the Shawnee and Chickasaw.
-St. Cosme related that although the greater part of the Tamaroa was away hunting, their village showed a large population.
+St. Cosme related that although most of the Tamaroa were away hunting, their village showed a large population.
 Thaumur de la Source said that the Tamaroa had 300 cabins.
 St. Cosme was told that the Michigamea were quite numerous and lived farther down the Mississippi, but at this season, they were all hunting some distance away from the permanent village.
 F. J. Montigny reported that the Michigamea village was on the Arkansas River at this time.

 Marc Bergier, the missionary at Cahokia, related in February of 1700 that many of the Tamaroa and Cahokia were not in their village since about half of the Cahokia had gone into winter quarters about twenty or twenty-five leagues up the Mississippi.
 The Tamaroa village near Cahokia consisted of Tamaroa, Cahokia, Michigamea, and Peoria: the Tamaroa had thirty cabins, and The Cahokia had about sixty.
 Although the Cahokia were more numerous, the village was called Tamaroa because they had been there first.
 Tonti stated in 1700 that the Tamaroa village consisted of 400 Illinois, and they were constantly harassed by the hostile Sioux who paddled down the Mississippi to attack this village.

 The new Kaskaskia village consisted of about thirty cabins under the leadership of Rouensa, who quickly encouraged the Tamaroa and Cahokia to join him.
 On April 13, 1701, the missionary at Cahokia related that some of the Tamaroa had already joined the Kaskaskia and that an additional twenty cabins of Tamaroa were preparing to join the first group.
 Long Neck, one of the Tamaroa chiefs, encouraged his group to join the Kaskaskia, but Chicago, another chief, was indifferent to the proposed move.
-About one-third of the Tamaroa crossed the Mississippi to the Des Peres settlement, but the Cahokia, who amounted to sixty or seventy cabins, remained at the Tamaroa-Cahokia village on the east bank.
+About one-third of the Tamaroa crossed the Mississippi to the Des Peres settlement.
+Still, the Cahokia, who amounted to sixty or seventy cabins, remained at the Tamaroa-Cahokia village on the east bank.
 Missouri Indians were friendly toward the Cahokia and sometimes ground their grain at this village.
-In 1700 about thirty-five cabins of Missouri came to Cahokia and then moved into winter quarters along the Mississippi, ten or fifteen leagues below the village.
+In 1700, about thirty-five cabins from Missouri came to Cahokia and then moved into winter quarters along the Mississippi, ten or fifteen leagues below the village.

 After remaining at their Des Peres location for about two and one-half years, the Kaskaskia moved further down the Mississippi River.
 On April 25, 1703, they established a new village, often called Rouensa after their chief, near the mouth of what is known today as the Kaskaskia River, but it was then called the Michigamea or the Tamaroa.
 The Sioux had continued their war with The Illinois, and the move from Des Peres was to avoid contact with these ancient foes.
 At first, both the French and the Kaskaskia lived together in the same settlement.
 Penicaut gives the first accurate location of the new Kaskaskia village by remarking in 1711 that it was two leagues upstream from the Mississippi, on the west side of the Kaskaskia River.

-With the removal of the Kaskaskia from the Illinois River, the power of The Illinois was greatly weakened, although, in historic times, this loose confederation was never able to maintain the solid unity necessary for survival against such groups as the Iroquois and the Sioux.
-Auguste Chouteau insisted that it was the Sioux who contributed the most toward the downfall of The Illinois and drove them from their northern lands.
-By 1702 the Mascouten and Kickapoo, who numbered about 450 warriors, drifted down from Wisconsin and hunted beaver on the various northern tributaries of the Illinois River.
+With the removal of the Kaskaskia from the Illinois River, the power of The Illinois was greatly weakened.
+However, in historic times, this loose confederation was never able to maintain the solid unity necessary for survival against such groups as the Iroquois and the Sioux.
+Auguste Chouteau insisted that the Sioux contributed the most toward the downfall of The Illinois and drove them from their northern lands.
+By 1702, the Mascouten and Kickapoo, who numbered about 450 warriors, drifted down from Wisconsin and hunted beaver on the various northern tributaries of the Illinois River.
 These intruders did not establish large permanent villages in the Illinois County; instead, they were content to trap the beaver and carry the valuable pelts to Green Bay for sale.
 The French themselves attempted to move The Illinois to the mouth of the Ohio River in 1702, but this plan failed.
 Some of The Illinois even turned against the French and pillaged their canoes on the Mississippi.

 Although there was a mission among the Peoria, these Illinois were hostile toward the priests and clung tenaciously to their old beliefs.
 Their village, on Lake Peoria, was the largest Illinois settlement and consisted of Peoria, Moingwena, Korakoenitanon, Maroa, and Tapouro.
 If these groups had cooperated with their southern kinsmen - the Kaskaskia, Tamaroa, and Cahokia - The Illinois could have mustered about 1,500 warriors at this time.
 An estimate in 1702 of the Peoria and Cahokia villages is placed at 800 families, but this did not include the Kaskaskia.
-Few of the population reports given at the beginning of the Eighteenth Century agree as to the number of The Illinois; the priest at Peoria insisted that the Peoria numbered 3,000 in 1706, but another report estimates them at between 800 and 900.
+Few of the population reports given at the beginning of the Eighteenth Century agree on the number of The Illinois; the priest at Peoria insisted that the Peoria numbered 3,000 in 1706, but another report estimates them at between 800 and 900.
 The Tamaroa village at Cahokia in 1706 is said to have consisted of 2,200 inhabitants.
 Although the Michigamea frequently wintered with the Tamaroa, they remained living with the Quapaw and, in 1704, helped to destroy the Koroa who lived on the Arkansas and Yazoo rivers.

 A Peoria group of The Illinois on Lake Peoria drove the Jesuit missionary Jacques Gravier out of their village in 1706.
 One of the most powerful of the Peoria Chiefs, Mantouchensa (Bear's Head) shot Gravier with five arrows because he resented the Jesuit's influence among his tribe.
-Although The Peoria had never accepted Christianity in large numbers, the missionaries made grandiose claims of success.
+Although The Peoria had never widely accepted Christianity, the missionaries made grandiose claims of success.
 But this overt action by Mantouchensa seems to have divided his people, and some of the Christian Peoria moved down to live with the Kaskaskia.
 This division again weakened The Illinois even though Hendrick de Leth's map of circa 1710 shows The Illinois to be in control of the country from Rock River south to the Ohio River.
 Perhaps this map was drawn from old reports.
 At this time, the British estimated that the strength of The Illinois was approximately 3,000 men.
 Father Gabriel Marest found no Illinois near Lake Michigan in this area had been lost by The Illinois because they could no longer defend it.
 Potawatomi had moved into the St. Joseph River area at the southeastern tip of Lake Michigan by 1711, but they were on good terms with The Illinois.
 It was the Sioux who continually harassed them, coming down the Mississippi or paddling up the Illinois River to strike The Illinois.

 In the spring of 1711, Gabriel Marest passed down the Illinois River but made no mention of an Illinois village at Starved Rock.
 There was a village at Lake Peoria, however.
-Nevertheless, by 1712 part of the Peoria group had established a settlement at Starved Rock under the leadership of a powerful chief by the name of Chachagouache.
-Perhaps this move indicates further trouble within the Lake Peoria band of The Illinois, who were now divided into three different groups: those with the Kaskaskia, those at Lake Peoria, and those at Starved Rock.
+Nevertheless, by 1712, part of the Peoria group had established a settlement at Starved Rock under the leadership of a powerful chief by the name of Chachagouache.
+Perhaps this move indicates further trouble within the Lake Peoria band of The Illinois, now divided into three groups: those with the Kaskaskia, those at Lake Peoria, and those at Starved Rock.
 But The Illinois was able to muster a war party in 1712 to fight the Mascouten and Fox.
-Soon after Detroit was founded in 1701, a group of Fox and Mascouten settled around the fort, and in 1712 they rose against the French, who called for assistance from the Illinois County.
+Soon after Detroit was founded in 1701, a group of Fox and Mascouten settled around the fort, and in 1712, they rose against the French, who called for assistance from Illinois County.
 Makouandeby, an Illinois chief, raised a war party and joined the Missouri, Osage, and Potawatomi, who finally defeated the unruly Fox village.
 Although their actions benefited the French, they kindled hatred in the hearts of the Fox nation against The Illinois, who was already surrounded by enemies.
-Of their northern neighbors, only the Potawatomi were friendly with them, and Chachagouache, the chief at Starved Rock, frequently traveled with the Potawatomi chief Mikisabie, who had much influence with this Illinois leader.
+Of their northern neighbors, only the Potawatomi were friendly with them.
+Chachagouache, the chief at Starved Rock, frequently traveled with the Potawatomi chief Mikisabie, who had much influence with this Illinois leader.

 Those Peoria at Starved Rock in 1715 numbered at least 450 warriors, and - since peace had been established between The Illinois and the Wea - The Illinois joined the Huron and Potawatomi to fight the Kickapoo and Mascouten who were moving into the northern part of Illinois.
 On November 20, 1715, a battle ensued, probably on the Fox River, but The Illinois and their allies from the Detroit region were able to defeat the seventy cabins of Kickapoo and Mascouten.
 In addition to capturing forty-seven prisoners, The Illinois and their allies killed about 100 warriors, but as they withdrew, 400 Fox pursued them, and a battle took place on December 1, in which The Illinois repelled the Fox in a hard struggle lasting from dawn until three o'clock.
 Afterward, the Fox retreated to their village in the Wisconsin Country, but the French forces followed them and laid siege to their camp.
 Instead of annihilating the defenders, the French allowed them to surrender on the promise of many beaver skins.
 This was an error because the Fox were determined warriors and had designs in the northern parts of Illinois.

-In southern Illinois, the Kaskaskia was also having trouble, for in 1716, the Cherokee made war upon both the French and the Kaskaskia.
+In southern Illinois, the Kaskaskia were also having trouble, for in 1716, the Cherokee made war upon both the French and the Kaskaskia.
 The downfall of The Illinois came about largely because of their inability to cooperate, and when they became further divided in 1700, their doom was assured.
 In separate groups, they could not withstand their enemies.
 The Peoria village at Starved Rock in 1718 contained about 400 warriors, the rest of this tribe being on Lake Peoria, but they were constantly at war with the Kickapoo and Mascouten or the allies of these two tribes-the Fox.
-In the spring of 1719, the Fox sent a war party against The Illinois living at Starved Rock and raids such as this continued until 1721.
+In the spring of 1719, the Fox sent a war party against The Illinois living at Starved Rock, and raids continued until 1721.
 The Illinois could boast of only 800 or 900 people.
-Those Illinois at Starved Rock was forced to make their village on an island at the foot of the rock in order to defend themselves, and here Pierre de Charlevoix found them in September of 1721.
+Those Illinois at Starved Rock were forced to make their village on an island at the foot of the rock in order to defend themselves, and here Pierre de Charlevoix found them in September of 1721.
 On October 3, he came upon the second Illinois village at the southern tip of Lake Peoria on the right bank.
 Both of the villages were being attacked by the Fox, who, in small war parties, was lurking about the neighborhood in order to kill any Illinois that might go out hunting.

 Charlevoix continued his journey south and, on October 10, stopped at the combined village of Cahokia and Tamaroa, which was on Cahokia Creek about one-half league from the Mississippi.
 This village, said Charlevoix, was not a large one.
 When he arrived at the Kaskaskia settlement, he found that they were now divided, part of them having joined the Michigamea, who were settled with a priest a half league above Fort de Chartres.
 It seems that part of the Kaskaskia had united with the Michigamea in about 1720 at a village above Fort de Chartres called Michigamea.
 A separate mission was in operation at this place until 1736.
 Part of the Michigamea seemed to have drifted south after the mission ceased to function and joined the Arkansas and Quapaw, who were struggling against the inroads being made by the Chickasaw.
 According to du Pratz, the Michigamea had been adopted before 1757 by The Arkansas and were no longer mentioned as an individual tribe, but references to this tribe's presence in Illinois are found years after this date.